-You have to take charge of your life.
-You need to undergo lifestyle changes that will make you feel better and which may be potentially life saving.
-You need to know more about your heart failure condition and commit to involve yourself actively in self-care in areas covering diet, physical activity, stress management, work, and sexual activity.
-This will help you dispel feelings of hopelessness and improve well being and outcomes.
+You will have to take charge of your life.
+You will be required to undergo lifestyle changes that will make you feel better and potentially life-saving.
+Being aware of your heart failure condition and actively committing yourself in self-care such as having a healthy diet, physical activities, stress management, work, and sexual activity will help you dispel feelings of hopelessness and improve your overall well-being.